Big Chief Russell Moore: Early life

-Moore was born in Gila Crossing, Arizona inside the Gila River Indian Community reservation in 1912 and belonged to the Pima tribe.
+Moore was born in Gila Crossing, Arizona inside the Gila River Indian Community reservation in 1912 and belonged to the Akimel O'otham tribe.
 He was one of five children born to mother Amy Bending Moore and father José Newton Moore.
 Musical performances were important to community life on the reservation particularly due to the inaccessibility of record players and radios.
 Moore's exposure to music from local school bands as well as traditional Pima music sparked an interest in music from a young age.

 Following the death of his father in 1924, Moore and his brother Everett moved to Blue Island, Illinois where they lived with their uncle and aunt, William and Marie Moore.
 William was a bandleader who taught the brothers trumpet, French horn, trombone, piano, bass, euphonium, and drums.
 In 1929, Moore left Blue Island and moved to Chicago's South Side where he worked odd jobs.
 It was there that Moore heard Louis Armstrong play for the first time as he stood outside the Savoy Ballroom.
 Moore eventually returned to his uncle's home in Blue Island, where his uncle bought him a train ticket to Arizona where Moore was to continue his schooling.
 Moore enrolled at Tucson High School at the end of 1929 and played trombone in the school band.
 In 1930, he attended Sherman Indian High School in California and again performed in the school band as well as in local acts.
 In 1933, Moore graduated and was named "up and coming jazz man of the year."